Off Skate Exercises Session 2 of 3 by Alexander Bont

 40 Reps 60 Reps 100 Reps

-Leg Lifts: Lie on your side.
-Slowly lift one leg up as high as it will go, and lower it again just as slowly.
-After you have completed the reps, turn over and do the other side, you won't need any rest.
-Complete all 3 sets.
+Lie on your side.
+Slowly lift one leg up as high as it will go, then lower it just as slowly.
+After completing the reps, turn over and do the other side — no rest needed.
+Complete all sets.

-After that lie on your back, put your hands under your butt, and lift both legs up, and back down keeping your legs straight and your feet together.
+Then lie on your back, hands under your glutes, and lift both legs up and back down keeping them straight and feet together.
 Do not let your feet touch the ground.
 Do 3 sets of this as well.

 Beginner Intermediate Advanced

-Low Walk: Put one foot forward and the other one back with your knee on the ground.
+Put one foot forward and the other one back with your knee on the ground.
 Without standing up, slide the back foot forward as if you were walking very low.
-These are sometimes called duck walks 'cos you look like a duck.
+Sometimes called “duck walks” for obvious reasons!

 Beginner Intermediate Advanced